Strawberry-Team/ucode-connect-Track-C-uchat/README.md

     <img src="https://github.com/Strawberry-Team/ucode-connect-Track-C-uchat/blob/develop/screens/deployment-diagram.jpg" alt="deployment-diagram">
 </div>
 <div>
     <p>Our project uses a client-server architecture.
-On the slide, we see a deployment diagram that helps us understand
+On the diagram we can see a deployment diagram that helps us understand
         how our application is physically distributed.</p>
     <p>The server and client communicate using TCP for a reliable connection at the transport layer, TLS/SSL for data
         encryption and connection security, and JSON as the data exchange format.</p>